Kilonova24/Novafield/README.md

 * [Roleplayers' Alternate Start](https://www.nexusmods.com/starfield/mods/15094)

 ### Important QoL Features
-This list uses PDY (Place Doors Yourself).
-You need to put a door on every ship module you add or when you edit the ship's layout.
-The doors can be found in the Doors & Habs category.
-* PDY allows you to have complete control over your ship's interior layout.
-Without it, the interior pathways are randomly generated.
-If you are unfamiliar with this mod and are having trouble getting it to work, do not fret.
-Join the Discord so us PDY experts can help you out.

 * Smart Heal: Favorite this aid item to automatically use the most suitable healing item from your inventory, freeing up favorite slots.
 No need to favorite med, trauma, and emergency packs anymore.
 * <a href="https://www.nexusmods.com/starfield/mods/13677">Smart Inventory</a>: Found in the Decorations builder in your ship under the Miscellaneous tab.
 Will automatically transfer resources and other items (like ammo you are not using) to your ship’s inventory whenever you enter your ship.